avadev/AvaTax-Calc-REST-PHP/README.md

 for your system, uncomment ONE of the following two options in that file:

 		//Some Windows users have had trouble with our SSL Certificates.
 Uncomment the following line to NOT use SSL.
+        // *This is not recommended, see below for better alternative*
 		//curl_setopt($curl, CURLOPT_SSL_VERIFYPEER, false);

-		//Other Windows users may prefer to download the certificate from our site (detail here: ) and manually set the cert path.
+        //Other Windows users may prefer to download the certificate from our site (detail here: http://developer.avalara.com/api-docs/designing-your-integration/errors-and-outages/ssl-certificates) and manually set the cert path.
-		//    To set the path manually, uncomment the following two lines.
-If you choose to manually set the path, make sure you have commented out the line above
+		//    To set the path manually, uncomment the following two lines and ensure you are telling curl where it can find the root certificate.
+If you choose to manually set the path, make sure you have reenabled cURL by commenting out the line above
 		//    that tells curl to NOT use SSL.
 		//$ca = "C:/curl/curl-ca-bundle.crt";
 		//curl_setopt($curl, CURLOPT_CAINFO, $ca);